HYPerluminous quasars at the Epoch of ReionizatION (HYPERION). A new regime for the X-ray nuclear properties of the first quasars: Introduction

 Apart from the marginal indications of steeper $\Gamma$ in stacked/joint spectral fitting analysis of $z>6$ QSOs, past X-ray studies have not found other signs of convincing evolutionary properties.
 However, they suffered from (i) limited constraining power due to low X-ray counts statistics ($<10-15$~net-counts), preventing proper spectral analysis on source-by-source basis, and (ii) a small number of sources with reliable spectral data quality \citep[][]{nanni2017,ai2017,gallerani2017,nanni2018,vito2019,pons2020,wang2021,medvedev2021,wolf2023,connor2020}.

-In this paper we present 1) a new sample of $z>6$ QSOs selected with a physically motivated criterion to include the titans among $z>6$ QSOs: i.e. those powered by SMBHs which appear to have undergone the fastest BH growth compared to other co-eval sources; 2) a \xmm\ Multi-Year Heritage X-ray programme on this sample designed to begin the first systematic X-ray spectroscopic exploration of QSOs at EoR; 3) the results of the first year of the \xmm\ programme.
-In Section~\ref{sample_definition} we present our QSO sample and the \xmm\ Multi-Year Heritage X-ray programme.
-The reduction of the X-ray data from the 1st year of the Heritage programme and X-ray photometry is described in Section~\ref{datareduction}.
+In this paper we present 1) a new sample of $z>6$ QSOs selected with a physically motivated criterion to include the titans among $z>6$ QSOs: i.e. those powered by SMBHs which appear to have undergone the fastest BH growth compared to other co-eval sources; 2) a \xmm\ Multi-Year Heritage X-ray program on this sample designed to begin the first systematic X-ray spectroscopic exploration of QSOs at EoR; 3) the results of the first year of the \xmm\ program.
+In Section~\ref{sample_definition} we present our QSO sample and the \xmm\ Multi-Year Heritage X-ray program.
+The reduction of the X-ray data from the 1st year of the Heritage program and X-ray photometry is described in Section~\ref{datareduction}.
 The X-ray spectral analysis is reported in Section~\ref{specanalysis}.
 The results, their discussion and relative conclusions are given in Section~\ref{results}, Section~\ref{discussion} and Section~\ref{conclusions}, respectively.